UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 this functionality is no longer available in Apptainer.
 You can still log in to Sylabs via the web interface, build containers on it and then pull them down with Apptainer.

+### Building your own containers

-Or you can now build containers directly on our clusters without additional permissions, as long as they use a local filesystem and not home or Scratch.
-Our default setup uses `$XDG_RUNTIME_DIR` on the local disk of the login nodes, or `$TMPDIR` on a compute node.
+With Apptainer you can build containers directly on our clusters without additional permissions, as long as they use a local filesystem and not home or Scratch.

+Our default setup uses `$XDG_RUNTIME_DIR` on the local disk of the login nodes, or `$TMPDIR` on a compute node (local disk on the node, on clusters that are not diskless).

+If you try to build a container on a parallel filesystem, it will fail with a number of permissions errors.

 ## Singularity